BushelScript/help/website/docs/ref/specifiers.md

 ## Element relations

-Items are often organized into a hierarchical tree structure through _element relations_.
-An item is an _element_ of another when it is hierarchically subordinate to it in such a structure.

-An element relation exists based on an element type, an indexing form, and zero to two _identifying items_ (depending on the indexing form).
+_Element relations_ are one-to-many relations keyed by type.
+Elements can be specified via an _indexing form_, and possibly one or two additional _identifying items_.

 ### [Element specifiers](/docs/ref/grammar#specifier)

 An _element specifier_ describes an element relation.
 The syntax varies by indexing form, but always includes a [type term](/docs/ref/terms#term-roles).
-Reciprocally, the syntactic form used determines the specifier's indexing form.

 ## Indexing forms